nmlgc/ReC98/Research/Borland C++ decompilation.md

 * inlined calls to empty functions

-`-O` also merges individual `ADD SP, imm8` or `POP CX` stack-clearing instructions after `__cdecl` function calls into a single one with their combined parameter size.
+`-O` also merges the `ADD SP, imm8` or `POP CX` stack-clearing instructions after successive `__cdecl` function calls into a single one with their combined parameter size after the final function call in such a series.
+Declaring a local variable after a function call, with or without assigning a value, will interrupt such a series and force a stack-clearing instruction after the final function call before the declaration.

 * **[Bug:]** Any emitted call to `SCOPY@` will disable this feature of `-O` for all generated code in a translation unit that follows the `SCOPY@` call.